Roger-Takeshita/Vim/README.md

   0           # Beginning of the line
   $           # End of the line
-  Ctrl + g    # Show where you are in the file
-  Shift + g   # Bottom of the file gg          # Top of the file number + G  # Go to line
+  Ctrl + g    # Show where you are in the file number + G  # Go to line
   %           # Find closing brackets
   Ctrl + o    # Takes you back to older positions